duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 # Low level caching

-In console or in code you can cache
+In console or in code you can cache put, get

 ~~~
 Rails.cache.write 'my_key', 123